-The 1930s to 1950s is known as the heyday of western style clothing.
+The late 1920s to 1950s is known as the heyday of western style clothing.
 The mass migration out west and the discovery of rich farming and cattle land in California was mostly complete by the 1930s.
 Hollywood established itself not in the hustle and bustle of big city life, but in the quiet desert of Southern California surrounded by rolling hills and cattle farms.
 Despite whatever actors and actresses portrayed on TV, at home they often found peace in a California ranch home.
 It didn’t matter if they raised horses or cattle, they lived in homes and dressed as casual as the working class farmers.

 It was only a matter of time before home life became screen life.
 Black and white “Western” movies and TV shows captured life “out in the Wild West” chasing outlaws on horseback.
 Fictional plots no less, but the fascination with this rough life was felt by adults and children.
 My dad, who grew up in the 1940s, remembers being glued to the TV watching The Lone Ranger and shouting “Hi Ho Silver” every show.
 For all little boys and girls, this was the dream.
 To grow up and capture bank robbers in full western wear, boots, and hat.
 The clothing industry catered to this with replica western clothing for children long before the trend took off for adults.

 A popular vacation for the middle classes was to a working dude ranch, where vacationers dressed the part.
 Some loved their clothes so much that they continued to wear them at home.

 Western prints such as gingham, paisley, and plaid were made into dresses, shirts, and accessories.
 Most were made just for leisure, work, or play clothes.
 Women’s riding clothes remained traditional cuts with a bit more design and dazzles on shirts.
 Pants too often had piping, shaped pockets, and embroidered back pockets.